Phillip Island

 Table Chart PROFILE FAQ

-Between June 2024 and May 2025, Phillip Island's labour force decreased by 0.7%, while employment declined by 1.0%, leading to a rise in unemployment rate of 0.3 percentage points.
-In comparison, Rest of Vic.'s employment fell by 0.9%, labour force contracted by 0.4%, and unemployment rose by 0.4 percentage points during the same period.
-State-level data from Sep-25 shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%, slightly higher than the national rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years nationally.
-Applying these projections to Phillip Island's employment mix suggests local growth of approximately 6.4% over five years and 13.2% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Agriculture, forestry & fishing has limited presence on Phillip Island, with only 2.2% of employment compared to 7.5% regionally.
+The area appears to offer limited local employment opportunities, as indicated by a comparison of Census working population and resident population numbers.
+Between June 2024 and June 2025, the labour force decreased by 0.7%, while employment decreased by 1.0%, resulting in an unemployment rate rise of 0.3 percentage points on Phillip Island.
+In contrast, Rest of Vic. saw employment contract by 0.9%, a labour force fall of 0.4%, and an unemployment rate increase of 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Phillip Island's employment mix suggests local growth of approximately 6.4%% over five years and 13.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment